vmagnin/exploring_coarrays/README.md

 ### Results

-CPU time in seconds computed with an Intel(R) Core(TM) i7-5500U CPU @ 2.40GHz with 2 cores / 4 threads (using 4 images for parallel versions):
+CPU time in seconds computed with an Intel(R) Core(TM) i7-5500U CPU @ 2.40GHz with 2 cores / 4 threads (using 4 images for parallel versions), under Ubuntu 20.10:

 | Version         | gfortran  | ifort   |
 | --------------- | --------- | ------- |